Berthe Morisot: Art market

 Morisot's work sold comparatively well.
 She achieved the two highest prices at a Hôtel Drouot auction in 1875, the Interior (Young Woman with Mirror) sold for 480 francs, and her pastel On the Lawn sold for 320 francs.
 Her works averaged 250 francs, the best relative prices at the auction.

-In February 2013, Morisot became the highest priced female artist, when After Lunch (1881), a portrait of a young redhead in a straw hat and purple dress, sold for $10.9 million at a Christie's auction.
-The painting achieved roughly three times its upper estimate, and it exceeded the 2012 record of $10.7 million for a sculpture by Louise Bourgeois.
+In February 2013, Morisot became the highest priced female artist, when After Lunch (1881), a portrait of a young redhead in a straw hat and purple dress, sold for US$10.9 million at a Christie's auction.
+The painting achieved roughly three times its upper estimate, and it exceeded the 2012 record of US$10.7 million for a sculpture by Louise Bourgeois.

 Legacy

 She was portrayed by actress Marine Delterme in a 2012 French biographical TV film directed by Caroline Champetier.
 The character of Beatrice de Clerval in Elizabeth Kostova's The Swan Thieves is largely based on Morisot.

-She was featured as the "A First Impressionist" in an article written by Anne Truitt in the New York Times on 3 June 1990.

 From Melissa Burdick Harmon, an editor at Biography magazine, "While some of Morisot's work may seem to us today like sweet depictions of babies in cradles, at the time these images were considered extremely intimate, as objects related to infants belonged exclusively to the world of women."

 In 2019, the Musée d'Orsay devoted a temporary exhibition to Berthe Morisot to pay tribute to her work.